 MCP server

-Dungbeetle ships an MCP server — dungbeetle-mcp — so coding agents can triage snapshot runs and approve baselines directly, without leaving their tool loop.
+The Dungbeetle MCP server — dungbeetle-mcp — lets coding agents such as Claude Code, Cursor, Codex, and Gemini CLI triage snapshot runs and approve baselines directly, without leaving their tool loop.

 It is self-hostable and runs against your own Dungbeetle server, so nothing is sent to a third-party cloud.
 The design follows one principle: agents get low-token structured diff summaries (what changed, where, how severe), never base64 screenshots — images stay behind a review URL a human opens.